Ingan121/DWMSwitch/README.md

 # DWMSwitch
 Easy DWM switcher without Winlogon suspension

+**Warning: DO NOT use this in Windows 11.
+Killing DWM in there will make the mouse completely unusable.
+Currently no fix is known.**

 ## Manual installation
 1. Build all the four projects with Visual Studio (2019 recommended), or download the prebuilt binaries from the releases.
 2. Make a directory C:\Windows\System32\DWM and C:\Program Files\Ingan121\DWMSwitch.
 (These paths are currently hardcoded.)